AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 ## intent:financial_type
 - What are the types of financial crime?
 - How do you split financial crime?
-- What are the types of financial crime?
 - Types of financial crime.
 - List the types of financial crime